On Bisimilarity for Quasi-discrete Closure Spaces

-\cite{Ci+14,Ci+16}~introduced the \emph{Spatial Logic for Closure Spaces} (\slcs) that includes the modality of the surround operator~$\lsurr$.
+For an interpretation of modal logic on {\em closure models} (\cm{s}), i.e., models based on \cs{s}, \cite{Ci+14,Ci+16}~introduced the \emph{Spatial Logic for Closure Spaces} (\slcs) that includes the modality of the surround operator~$\lsurr$.
 A point $x$ satisfies $\form_1 \, \lsurr \, \form_2$ if it lays in a set $A \subseteq \sem{\form_1}$ while the external border of~$A$ consists of points satisfying $\form_2$, i.e.,\ the point~$x$ lays in an area satisfying~~$\form_1$ which is surrounded by points satisfying~$\form_2$.
-A model-checking algorithm has been proposed in ~\cite{Ci+14,Ci+16} that has been implemented in the tool \topochecker~\cite{Ci+18,Ci+15} and, more recently, in \voxlogica~\cite{Be+19}, a tool specialised for spatial model-checking digital images, that can be modelled as \emph{adjacency spaces}, a special case of closure spaces.
+A model-checking algorithm has been proposed in ~\cite{Ci+14,Ci+16} that has been implemented in the tool \topochecker~\cite{Ci+18,Ci+15} and in \voxlogica~\cite{Be+19}, a tool specialised for spatial model-checking digital images, that can be modelled as \emph{adjacency spaces}, a special case of closure spaces.

 The logic and the above mentioned model checkers have been applied to several case studies~\cite{Ci+16,Ci+15,Ci+18} including a declarative approach to medical image analysis~\cite{Be+19,Be+19a,Ba+20,Be+21}, where the logic has been extended with a {\em distance} operator $\ldist^I$ in order to be able to express properties of points in {\em distance \cm{s}}, i.e., \cm{s} based on \cs{s} equipped with a suitable {\em distance} function.
 A point $x$ in the space satisfies formula $\ldist^I \form$ if its distance from the set of points satisfying $\form$ falls in interval $I$.
 An encoding of the discrete Region Connection Calculus RCC8D of~\cite{Ra+13} into the collective variant of \slcs{} has been proposed in~\cite{Ci+19b}.
 The logic has also inspired other approaches to spatial reasoning in the context of signal temporal logic and system monitoring~\cite{NBBL22,NBCLM18} and in the verification of cyber-physical systems \cite{TKG17}.

-A key question, when reasoning about modal logics and their models, is the relationship between logical equivalences and notions of bisimilarity defined on their underlying models.
-This is important because the existence of such bisimilarities, and